AN INSPIRING CAMPUS EMBEDDED IN THE CULTURE AND FABRIC OF BRISTOL

 The 38,000 sqm building will be home to three schools and three research institutes, and used by 4,600 students and 650 University staff.
 A rich variety of teaching and learning spaces, research laboratories, offices, hack spaces and workshops are enhanced by atria and wintergardens, social, dining, community and enterprise spaces.
 The building will welcome and actively engage local communities and partners.

-It will be a dedicated space for collaboration and discovery where businesses, civic partners and the local community can work together with the University’s students, academics and researchers.
+We are creating a dedicated space for collaboration and discovery where businesses, civic partners and the local community can work together with our students, academics and researchers.

-A clerestory of glazing on the first floor visually separates the base, above which transparency, reflection and texture are articulated by vertical aluminium fins for solar shading.
-During the day the buildings will reflect the city and the sky, changing spectacularly at night when the interior will be illuminated for all to see.
+Evocative of their use and position in the city, during the day the buildings will reflect the city and the sky, changing spectacularly at night when the interior will be illuminated for all to see the activity within.

 The new campus is on a seven-acre brownfield site, the former position of the Royal Mail sorting office; a long-standing ruin in a prominent position by Temple Meads railway station.

 Opening up routes into the station, to the east of Bristol and to the floating harbour, the campus is arranged around a welcoming public realm.
 It invites visitors and passers-by to walk through, enjoy the landscape, and enter the buildings’ open ground floors.